 The City has local Design Guidelines adopted in July 2022 to give property owners and citizens of Water Valley detailed and helpful guidance on anyone planning to make changes to buildings or features in the Historic District.
 A copy of these Guidelines is available at the link on this website and a hard copy is available to view at the Office of the City Clerk at City Hall.

-Further inquiries or digital copies of forms and Guidelines may be directed to the Secretary of the Commission: Robbie Fisher: email@example.com
+Further inquiries or digital copies of forms and Guidelines may be directed to the Chair of the Commission: Robbie Fisher: email@example.com